-CSCI 2951U investigates the state-of-the-art in software exploitation and defense.
+CSCI 2951U investigates the state-of-the-art in software/systems exploitation and defense.
 More specifically, the course is structured as a seminar where students present (along with the instructor) research papers to their peers.
-We will begin with a summary of prevalent software defects, typically found in applications written in memory unsafe languages, like C/C++, and proceed to surveying what we are up against: traditional and modern exploitation techniques, ranging from classical code injection and code reuse up to the newest goodies (e.g., JIT-ROP, Blind ROP).
+We will begin with a summary of prevalent software- and hardware-related defects, which are typically found in applications written in memory unsafe languages, like C/C++, and/or contemporary architectures, such as x86 and ARM, and proceed to surveying what we are up against: traditional and modern exploitation techniques, ranging from classical code injection and code reuse up to the newest goodies, like JIT-ROP, Blind ROP, and software-based microarchitectural attacks.
 For the bulk part, we will be focusing on the latest advances in protection mechanisms, mitigation techniques, and tools against modern vulnerability classes and exploitation methods.

 Every week we will be discussing (a set of) research papers.
 Students are expected to read the assigned papers and write a short review (critique) before each class.
 In addition, one (or more) student(s) will do a short presentation about each paper for the day, which will be the starting point for our discussion(s).

 In parallel, students will work on a semester-long project, on an open research problem, related to the topics covered in the course.
 Projects can have an offensive or defensive focus, or both, while projects relating to the students' own research interests are strongly encouraged—provided they also fit with the theme of the class.